Graylog2/graylog2-server/graylog2-web-interface/CONTRIBUTING.md

   - `__tests__/ComponentA.test.jsx`
   - `__tests__/ComponentA.test.case1.json`
   - `__tests__/ComponentA.text.case1.result.json`
-- New tests should import the Testing-Library's render function from `wrappedTestingLibrary`.
+- Testing-Library's tests should import the `render` function from `wrappedTestingLibrary`.
 - Do not use snapshot tests to test the state of a component.
   - Imagine the following case: User clicks on a button and we display an alert.
 You can test this behavior with a snapshot, but it has many disadvantages.
 You can also just use the react-testing-library method `getByText()` to check if the alert is being displayed
   - When you create a snapshot you will need to update the snapshot often, for example when the button style changes.